 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Garcinia Cambogia Supplements Safe for Healthy Individuals with CDKN1B Mutation Associated Genetic Risk?
+3. What about Garcinia Cambogia Supplements for Healthy Individuals with MYC Mutation associated Genetic Risk?

-CDKN1B is one of the genes available in panels for cancer risk testing.
-CDKN1B mutation causes biochemical pathways/processes like Stem Cell Signaling, Cell Cycle Checkpoints, FOXO Signaling, PI3K-AKT-MTOR Signaling and Angiogenesis to get impacted.
+MYC is one of the genes available in panels for cancer risk testing.
+MYC mutation causes biochemical pathways/processes like MAPK Signaling, Antigen Presentation, PI3K-AKT-MTOR Signaling and Amino Acid Metabolism to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Garcinia Cambogia supplements when the genetic panel identifies mutation in CDKN1B for Neuroendocrine Cancer.
-Garcinia Cambogia impacts pathways/processes like Stem Cell Signaling and Cell Cycle Checkpoints and creates a supportive effect in those with CDKN1B mutation and related conditions.
+Garcinia Cambogia supplements may be considered when the genetic panel identifies mutations in MYC for Burkitt Lymphoma.
+Garcinia Cambogia impacts pathways/processes like MAPK Signaling and creates a canceling effect in those individuals with MYC mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Garcinia Cambogia, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Garcinia Cambogia are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.